Technical Guide

 • Good Windows recovery work usually starts with restraint, not commands.

-• If the first repair step would destroy the evidence you still need, it is probably too early to run it.
+• If the next repair step would destroy evidence you still need, it is too early to run it.